 • Skins: Usually, one would imagine skins refer to how a Rainmeter widget looks like. but that’s not the case here.
 The term “skin” refers to what the widget is rather than what it looks like.
 They’re small apps that live on your desktop but underneath your Windows.
 So skins are basically what we call “Widgets”.

 • Skin Suites: Skin suites are a bunch of similar-looking widgets by a creator.
-For example, the different widgets/skins you see on your desktop when launching Rainmeter for the first time constitute a skin suite called “illustro”.
+For example, the widgets/skins you see on your desktop when launching Rainmeter for the first time constitute an “illustro” skin suite.
 It is the default skin suit that ships with Rainmeter.
 You can mix skins from different suites, but it wouldn’t necessarily look very cohesive, so in general, you want to stick to a specific suite.

 • Layouts: A layout defines the position of the skins on your desktop.
 Generally, skin suites already have a pre-defined layout that you can choose to load while installing.
 You can also save your current layout and reload it later.